Mephi78/obsidian-help-de/de/Teams/Security considerations for teams.md

 Obsidian is designed to function as an offline and standalone application.
 Obsidian also supports custom plugins and themes.
 Additionally, we provide both official and unofficial support for various file syncing services.

-If you do not intend to use community plugins or themes, or [[Introduction to Obsidian Sync|Obsidian Sync]] or [[Introduction to Obsidian Publish|Obsidian Publish]], your standard procedures for securing applications will apply.
+If you do not intend to use community plugins or themes, or [[Obsidian Sync/Einführung|Obsidian Sync]] or [[Obsidian Publish/Einführung|Obsidian Publish]], your standard procedures for securing applications will apply.
 However, if you plan to use any of these features, we recommend thoroughly evaluating their suitability for your workplace.

 ## Community plugins and themes